 Element 8 Member & Board Member

-What excited you about this opportunity and provided you the confidence to invest in the company multiple times?
+What specifically about the business model provided you the confidence to invest in the company?

-In what ways does Indow’s business align with Element 8’s mission and investment goals?
+In what ways does Apana’s business align with Element 8’s mission and investment goals?

 How do you see the market for clean tech investment evolving in the next 3 years?

 The risky nature of investing with companies at this stage isn’t going to change.
 But the prospect of companies succeeding in the future will only improve as the opportunities for implementing technology to address the very real problems at hand increase.
 The market is beginning to realize the associated costs of not operating with a double bottom line.
 More and more these costs are seen by managers as an opportunity to leverage clean technology solutions.

 As a general statement, the startup world is rife with risk.
 When assessing risk, there are three main areas investors look for; management, technology and market.
 Two of these legs are improving for clean tech investments.
 The market risk and technology risks associated with clean tech are improving, but recognizing the risk associated with company management is critical to successful investment.
 This is why it’s important for investors to find good people to run the ship.
 We need to really understand who the entrepreneurs are who will be implementing the business plan as opposed to just the focusing on the market or the technology